rags/toggle-test/README.md

 **Adding new projects vs adding new src/test directories:**

-Note that in the configuration in second exmaple defines separate project for *bar-lib*, while *foo-lib* is just extra entries in *:src-dirs* and *:test-dirs*.
+Note that in the configuration in the second example defines separate projects for *bar-lib*, while *foo-lib* is just extra entries in *:src-dirs* and *:test-dirs*.
 It is recommended that you define many smaller projects whenever possible.
 If a module is independent and contains all tests inside module directory then it is better to add it as a separate tgt-project.
-A separate project cannot be defined in case of *foo-lib* because integration-specs depends on both *foo-lib* and Play application
+A separate project cannot be defined in case of *foo-lib* because integration-specs depends on both *foo-lib* and the Play application

 **tgt-open-in-new-window:**

 This setting controls where the toggle file opens up.
-A non nil value opens toggle file in a new window, so you do a side-by-side edit of source and test files.
+A non nil value opens the toggle file in a new window, so you can do a side-by-side edit of source and test files.
 A nil value replaces the current window content.
 The default value is **t**
 ```lisp
   (setq tgt-open-in-new-window <'nil or t>)